 Currently, digital transformation of various industries is accelerating.
-According to analysis data, 64% of enterprises have become the explorers and practitioners of digital transformation [3].
+It is estimated that 64% of enterprises have become the explorers and practitioners of digital transformation [3].
 Among 2000 multinational companies, 67% of CEOs have made digitalization the core of their corporate strategies [4].
 The drive towards digital transformation in the real-time world is leading the Data Center Network to support a 'Data-Centric' model of computing.